alexGalvan0/react-restaurant/app/pseudocode.md

 1. Get data on page render and store in state.
 UseEffect on page load.

 1. get Time from dayjs
-    -   if before 10 am return
+    -   if before 12 am return Breakfast
+    - if between 12-6 return lunch
+    - if after 6pm return dinner

 ## Componenets